hirosystems/docs/docs/platform/create-project.md

 title: Create Project
 ---

-This document walks you through the process of creating a new project or importing a project from GitHub to interact with the Stacks blockchain.
+This article walks you through the process of creating a new project or importing a project from GitHub.

 ## Prerequisite